-• Why do I feel more confused, upset, or frustrated when I try to discuss this with the other person?
+• Why do I feel more confused, upset, or frustrated when discussing this with the other person?

-• Why does it feel like a disagreement is primarily my fault?
+• Why does it feel like a disagreement is primarily my responsibility?

 How does passive-aggressive behaviour manifest?

-• Indifference - Unresponsive, apathetic, forgetful, procrastination, withholding
+• Indifference - Unresponsive, apathetic, forgetful, procrastination, & withholding behaviour

 What can we do to protect ourselves?